Determine the number of barrels received and delivered in this state.

 , at the average net rate of taxation determined under s.
 76.126

 .
 The amount of tax to be paid by each such company shall be extended upon a tax roll opposite the description of the property of the respective companies.
-The tax rolls for all companies required to be assessed on or before August 1 in each year under s.
+The tax rolls for all companies required to be assessed on September 15 in each year under s.
 76.07 (1)

 shall be completed on or before October 1; and the department shall thereupon attach to each such roll a certificate signed by the secretary of revenue, which shall be as follows: